abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 they go in an unfortunate way, then we feel the painfulness of it.
 Ajahn Chah would say that clinging to happiness is just as bad as clinging to unhappiness.
 It’s like trying to take hold of the tail of the snake rather than the head.
-If things go in a fortunate way, we might clinging to happiness and say to ourselves, *Oh great, now I have it, this is excellent*—which means the heart has invested in that happiness.
+If things go in a fortunate way, we might be clinging to happiness and say to ourselves, *Oh great, now I have it, this is excellent*—which means the heart has invested in that happiness.
 This happiness is like the tail of the snake.
 Even if we grasp the harmless tail, it’s not very long before the head whips around and bites us.
-For example, if we’ve been preparing the meal, we think, *Oh great, this is the best potato salad I’ve ever made.
+For example, if we’ve been preparing the meal, we might think, *Oh great, this is the best potato salad I’ve ever made.
 It’s really good, I’m really pleased with this.* Then someone comes along, takes a mouthful and says, “Is it supposed to taste like this?”
 The anger or misery we feel is exactly proportional to the degree we had invested our happiness in the potato salad being just right, pleasing, and good.
 So we can learn to see that judgment as it’s arising and consider, *Is the salad truly good?
 It’s uncertain.* That way, we don’t take hold of the snake’s tail.
 If someone says it’s bad, we can realize that it’s simply their judgment, and the snake’s head doesn’t bite us.
 We might say to ourselves, *That person’s a fool for thinking that.* But then we can see that this too is our own judgment.
-Good or bad salad or whatever is just the way we perceive things.
+“Good salad” or “bad salad” is just the way we perceive things.
 It was uncertain to begin with.
 When we see this clearly, the causes for conflict, confusion, stress, and living a burdened life are no longer generated.